BladeScraper-Designs/VoronMods/V2.4/EuclidProbe/README.md

 # Voron2 Euclid
 Info on setting up the Euclid is pretty scarce, especially for the Voron 2.4.
 I put this together to hopefully help people get theirs setup.

+## Note!
+It has been brought to my attention that a lot of the files on the EuclidProbe GitHub have been updated.
+I have not had time to mess with them.
+At some point, this ReadMe and config will be updated.

 ## STLs